These Pina Colada Bars are a sweet little tropical treat. Using yellow cake mix as a shortcut, they are quick and easy enough for anyone to bake!

 I’d share these photos on Facebook, but, I’d rather make people come read my blog. 😉

-And a beautiful (windy) sunset.
+There was a beautiful (windy) sunset.

 In other news: I’m probably going to have to have a Jewish wedding now.
 Because they’re like, tons of fun!